 Everyday Immigration Equality answers immigration questions from the thousands of lesbian, gay, bisexual, and transgender immigrants and their families.
 We also provide support for immigration attorneys throughout the United States.
 Below are some of the most frequently asked questions.
 Please read through these first, and if you don’t see the answer, then email us.

-It looks like there’s no way for my partner and me to stay in the United States together, is Canada an option?
+It looks like it may be easier for my partner and me to be together in Canada than in the United States.
+Is Canada an option?

 It may be.
 Unlike the American immigration system which generally requires an applicant for permanent status to have a family member or employer sponsor, foreign nationals can apply for “landed immigrant” status in Canada without having such a sponsor.
 Canada uses a “point system” through which applicants are assigned point values for desired characteristics (such as education, work experience, youth, language ability, ties to Canada, etc.) and if an applicant totals enough points, he or she can immigrate to Canada.
 For more information on Canadian immigration, see Should We Move?